Amphyby/mozc-devices/mozc-dial/board/README.md

 | SENSOR H | 2 |
 | SENSOR I-L | 3 |
 | SENSOR I-H | 1 |

+### Firmware Flashing

+This dedicated board also follows the general method for Raspberry Pi Pico, but since two RP2040s are mounted on the board, you need to flash two firmwares to each.

+First, flash the sub-chip using the USB Type-C terminal labeled `USB 2`.
+The jumper labeled `U1 PWR U2` normally shorts `U1` and `PWR`.
+This is a setting where the power on the board is taken from the `USB 1` terminal.
+Temporarily change this to short `PWR` and `U2`.

+In this state, connect the `USB 2` terminal to the PC while holding down `BOOT 2`.
+Copy `sub.uf2` or `sub_no_pull.uf2` to the drive named `RPI-RP2` that appears on the PC.
+If the writing is successful, the drive will disappear.

+Once disconnect from the PC, and then flash the main firmware.
+Return the jumper setting to shorting `U1` and `PWR`, and connect the `USB 1` terminal to the PC while holding down `BOOT 1`.
+Similarly, copy `main.uf2` or `main_no_pull.uf2`.
+When the drive disappears, the flashing is complete.

 ## Photo Sensor Adjustment